autogen

 - AutoGen Bench provides a benchmarking suite for evaluating agent performance.

 You can use the AutoGen framework and developer tools to create applications for your domain.
-For example, Magentic-One is a state-of-art multi-agent team built using AgentChat API and Extensions API that can handle variety of tasks that require web browsing, code execution, and file handling.
+For example, Magentic-One is a state-of-the-art multi-agent team built using AgentChat API and Extensions API that can handle a variety of tasks that require web browsing, code execution, and file handling.

 With AutoGen you get to join and contribute to a thriving ecosystem.
 We host weekly office hours and talks with maintainers and community.
 We also have a Discord server for real-time chat, GitHub Discussions for Q&A, and a blog for tutorials and updates.